RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ### USB stick

-1. (ensure that your USB stick is formatted to FAT32 or exFAT, and that your SD card has enough free space to hold all your ROMs)
+1. Ensure that the USB stick is formatted to FAT32 or exFAT, and that the SD card has enough free space to hold all ROMs
-2. create a folder called `retropie` on your USB stick
+2. Create a folder called `retropie` on the USB stick
-3. plug it into the RetroPie system and wait for it to finish blinking
+3. Plug it into the RetroPie system.
+If the USB stick has an activity light, wait for it to finish blinking, else wait a few minutes
-4. pull the USB stick out and plug it into a computer
+4. Remove the USB stick out and plug it into a computer
-5. add the roms to their respective folders (within the `retropie/roms` folder)
+5. Add the roms to their respective folders (within the `retropie/roms` folder)
-6. plug it back into the RetroPie system
-7. wait for it to finish blinking
+6. Plug it back into the RetroPie system.
+If the USB stick has an activity light, wait for it to finish blinking, else wait (with many GBs of ROMs, wait several hours)
-8. you can now remove the USB stick, the ROMs have been transferred from the USB to the SD card.
+8. Remove the USB stick, the ROMs have been transferred from the USB to the SD card
-9. refresh the game listing in Emulationstation by pressing F4, or choosing 'Restart Emulationstation'/'Restart System' via the start menu.
+9. Refresh the game listing in Emulationstation by pressing F4, or choosing **Restart Emulationstation**/**Restart System** via the start menu
-10. You can start playing now!
+10. The transferred games should now be visible within Emulationstation.
+If any are missing, return to step 6

 ### SFTP